 Occupational therapy assistants work primarily in occupational therapists’ offices, hospitals, and nursing care facilities.
 Most occupational therapy assistants work full-time.
 Occupational therapy assistants may work during evenings or on weekends to accommodate patients' schedules.
 At Cross Country Allied, we continually receive new traveling OTA jobs in a wide array of environments, schedules and locations.

 Occupational therapy assistant salary varies according to facility, location, qualifications, and experience.
 The median occupational therapy assistant salary for OTAs was $56,690 in 2017, with the lowest 10 percent earning less than $39,020 and the highest 10 percent earning more than $80,320 according to the U.S. Bureau of Labor Statistics.
 Travel occupational therapy assistant salary reflects the salary range of permanent OTAs; however, travel OTAs are paid in hourly compensation through their travel OT company.
-In addition to their hourly pay, travel OTAs that work with Cross Country Allied receive referral and completion bonuses, comprehensive health benefits, subsidized or free housing, and more!
+In addition to their hourly pay, travel OTAs that work with Cross Country Allied receive referral bonuses, comprehensive health benefits, subsidized or free housing, and more!

 Employment of occupational therapy assistants is projected to grow 29 percent from 2016 to 2026, much faster than the average for all occupations according to the Bureau of Labor Statistics.
 Newly emerging areas of practice in occupational therapy related to the needs of an aging population are increasing the demand for OTAs and travel OTA services.